DarkWiiPlayer/nanotest/readme.md

 ============
 Nanotest is a minimalistic library for writing test cases in ruby.
 It was built with test driven development in mind, but tries to make no assumptions about the use case the tests are written for.

+One of nanotests simplicity goals is that the entire core implementation fits on my (rotated) screen in the font size I use during development.
+The main design filosophy is doing as much as possible with as little code and as little documentation as possible.
+One shouldn't have to spend hours learning a tool that doesn't get any work done by itself, like it's often the case with other testing frameworks that expect the user to learn an entire DSL for something that most of the time isn't even a part of the actual product, but a tool used to ensure its quality and *save time*.

 Introcuction
 ------------
 At the core of the library is the Nanotest class; which defines what a test looks like.
 A nanotest instance is a collection of subtests consisting of a message and a lambda.